-Serendipity’s Communication Classrooms provides a consistent multi-disciplinary approach to best support the unique needs of student who have significant communications and sensory needs.
-The classroom is part of Serendipity’s Therapeutic School Program because its model is an integration of special education and mental health treatment.
-Our students’ progress is continuously monitored to ensure our interventions are facilitating student growth.
+Serendipity’s Communication Classroom provides a multi-disciplinary approach to best support the unique needs of students who have significant communication and/or sensory needs.
+The classroom utilizes evidence-based instructional and therapeutic practices to ensure that students make continuous progress as required by their Individual Education Plan (IEP).
+Student progress is continuously tracked and monitored to ensure interventions are facilitating student growth and skills acquisition.

-The Communication Classrooms are richly staffed with a full-time licensed teacher, a program assistant, and a staff to student ratio at or near 1:1.
-All students served in these classrooms receive the support of an individual Skills Trainer, unless we are gradually reducing this support as a step towards transitioning.
-Every student is also assigned a masters-level clinical case manager to conduct mental health assessments, monitor treatment goals, coordinate service providers, and respond to crises as needed.
+The Communication Classroom is richly staffed with a full-time licensed teacher, a program assistant, and a staff to student ratio of 1:1.
+The students served in this classroom receive the support of an individual Instructional Assistant, as determined by the IEP team.
+Every student is also assigned a masters-level clinical case manager responsible for conducting mental health assessments, coordinating care and service providers, and responding to crises as needed.
 Medication is administered by a Certified Medication Assistant.
 Serendipity’s Special Education Coordinators assist with IEP development and assessment.
-We have a full-time Speech Language Pathologist who is highly involved in the execution of curriculum design and classroom strategies.
+There is a full-time Speech Language Pathologist who consults with the classroom team on strategies for instruction and communication skills development.

 The physical environment of Serendipity’s Communication Classroom is structured in a student-friendly manner to facilitate focus and attention while also providing space for multiple learning modalities including small groups, imaginative play, and all-important practice of sensory and self-regulatory strategies.

 Curriculum in the Communication Classroom is targeted to develop skills in the areas of language and communication, individual academic progress, social skills and self-regulation strategies.
 The goal is to teach students functional academic skills with an emphasis on real-world and transition skills, and self-advocacy.